Jacklu0831/UpSampler/README.md

 # Super Resolution GAN

-There is quite a lot to write about this project, you can use this table of contents to navigate.
+There was too much to write about this project + investigation.
+You can navigate with this TOC.

 [table of contents that is soon to be made]